venkateshwarant/Artillery/README.md

 ## Run a test script

-* While the quick command can be useful for very simple tests, the full power of Artillery lies in being able to simulate realistic user behavior with scenarios.
+* While the quick command can be useful for very simple tests, the full power of Artillery lies in being able to simulate realistic user behaviour with scenarios.
 Let’s see how we’d run one of those.

 ```
 config: